ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 /.fastqc IowaCorn_4539522.3.fastq
 cp IowaCorn_4539522.3_fastq.html /your-home-directory
 ```
 To run FastX, first download FastX using `module load FASTX/0.0.14` then get the quality stats using `fastx_quality_stats -i IowaCorn_4539522.3.fastq -o IowaCorn_4539522.3_quality.txt`.
 The -i preceeds the input and the -o preceeds the output filename.
-Use fast_quality_filter to trim the data using -Q64 (Illumina 1.5), -q 30 (minimum quality to keep), -p 50 (minimum percent of bases to have the -q quality), and -z (compress output to zipped file):
+Then use fast_quality_filter to trim the data using -Q64 (Illumina 1.5), -q 30 (minimum quality to keep), -p 50 (minimum percent of bases to have the -q quality), and zip the output:
 ```
 fastq_quality_filter -Q 64 -q 30 -p 50 -i IowaCorn_4539522.3.fastq | gzip -9c > IowaCorn_4539522.3.qc.fastq.gz
 ```
 *Note: found undocumented info on -Q: http://seqanswers.com/forums/showthread.php?t=9357: "Yeah, I found out about that -Q parameter on SEQanswers, it's "undocumented" in the Fastx toolkit.
 If the quality scores for your libraries are in the fastq sanger format (ascii(phred+33)), rather than the fastq illumina format (ascii(phred+64)), you would use the -Q33 parameter. fastq_quality_filter automatically assumes fastq illumina quality scores.
 See here for original explanation: http://seqanswers.com/forums/showthread.php?t=6701"*

+Then, get the quality stats of the trimmed output file is through `fastx_quality_stats -i IowaCorn_4539522.3.qc.fastq.gz -o IowaCorn_4539522.3_qc_quality.txt`